Isang Yun: Music

 Yun's primary musical concern was the fusion of traditional Korean music through Western avant garde musical techniques.
 After experimenting with 12-tone techniques Yun developed his own musical personality beginning in his post-serialistic "sound compositions" of the early 1960s.
 Yun's music employed techniques associated with traditional Korean music, such as glissandi, pizzicati, portamenti, vibrati, and above all a very rich vocabulary of ornaments.
 Essential is the presence of multiple-melodic lines, which Yun called "Haupttöne" ("central" or "main tones").

 Yun's composition for symphonic forces started with "sound compositions", i.e. of works in which homogeneous sound planes are articulated and elaborated: Bara (1960) until Overture (1973; rev. 1974).
 A period of discursively structured instrumental concertos followed, beginning with the Concerto for Violoncello and Orchestra (1975–76) and climaxing with the Violin Concerto No. 1 (1981).
 From 1982 until 1987 he wrote a cycle of five symphonies, which are interrelated, yet varied structurally.
 Striving for freedom and peace is above all Symphony V for high baritone and large orchestra (1987) with texts by Nelly Sachs.
 In 1984, he developed also a new, intimate "tone" in his chamber music.

 At that time peace and reconciliation on the Korean Peninsula was his political goal.
 His lifelong concern with his native country and culture was expressed in several of his compositions, including the orchestral piece Exemplum in Memoriam Kwangju (1981) which he composed in memory of the Gwangju massacre, Naui Dang, Naui Minjokiyo!
 (My Land, My People) for soli, chorus and orchestra (South Korean poets, 1987), and Angel in Flames (Engel in Flammen) for orchestra, with Epilogue for soprano, women's choir and five instruments (1994).
 Otherwise Yun himself stated often that he was not a political composer but only following the voice of his conscience.

-In both Europe and the United States, Yun developed a strong reputation as a composer of avant-garde music, assigned those signature elements of traditional Korean musical technique.
-The technical as well a stylistic difficulties of performing his very elaborate and ornamental music are considered formidable.
+In both Europe and the United States, Yun developed a reputation as a composer of avant-garde music, assigned signature elements of traditional Korean musical technique.
+The technical as well a stylistic difficulties of performing his elaborate and ornamental music are considered formidable.